alphagov/smokey/README.md

 ## Adding new tests

-Tests that are supposed to be run by nagios also have to be added to the file modules/nagios/manifests/config.pp in the puppet repository.
-For example, the test features/apollo.feature is added to nagios like this:
+Tests that are supposed to be run by icinga also have to be added to the file modules/monitoring/manifests/checks/smokey.pp in the puppet repository.
+For example, the test features/frontend.feature is added to icinga like this:

-    nagios::check_feature {
+    icinga::check_feature {
-      'check_apollo':          feature => 'apollo';
+      'check_frontend':          feature => 'frontend';
       #other feature tests
     }